Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Results

 Each method is predicted to increase linearly with respect to the number of gene trees or sequence length used as input.
-Due to the nature of summary methods triple- or quartet-wise analysis, an increase in network size corresponds to a cubic or quartic increase in time.
-These trends are displayed in Figure \ref{fig:timing}.
+Due to the nature of summary methods' triple- or quartet-wise analysis, an increase in network size corresponds to a cubic or quartic increase in time, respectively, and indeed, the running time of methods (HyDe, MSCquartets, and TICR) dramatically increase with the number of taxa and the number of gene trees (Figure \ref{fig:timing}).
+It is worth noting that time complexity does not account for many practical issues, like memory locality and cache performance, that greatly impact runtime in practice.